 This is a significant aspect of your learning outcomes as it sets up about 70% of your guided study for the final exam.

-You are encouraged to go through it with a fine toothed comb so to speak.
-A generous use of highlighters and marks is advised.
+You are encouraged to go through it with a fine-toothed comb.
+Generous use of highlighters and marks is advised.

 - Additional chapter definitions/info: